Kywuze/dotfiles/README.md

 # dotfiles
 my bspwm dotfiles

-could probably be used on any linux distro, some stuff is not made by me
+could probably be used on any linux distro

+some stuff is not made by me

+# dependencies
+firacode nerd font